Vietnam's Next Top Model season 7: Episode 3

-On the next day, they saw the flatscreen TV displaying Thanh Thanh's image for her best performance & "Thank You" messages from Pham Gia Long & Nguyen Thi Thuy Dung that lead them to emotional cry when they bid farewell.
+On the next day, they saw the flatscreen TV displaying Thanh Thanh's image for her best performance & "Thank You" messages from Long & Dung that lead them to emotional cry when they bid farewell.

 At the photo shoot, they split up into 8 pairs which consist of a combination of a man and a woman or an all-female or all-male combination.
 Only 6 pairs made up of man & woman partnership as couples while the 2 pairs made up of all-female best friends.

-At the deliberation panel, Phuong, Nam, Duong, Tung, Chau, Phong, Quang & Thanh impressed the judges for showing up their best creative shots by their inventive poses, especially Phuong, who garnered the best photo of the week for her strong performance with Nam, who is behind her, gains a runner-up photo of this week.
-The 6 women, Huong, Lan, Thuy Trang, Nha, Ut Trang & Thu received a "just right" feedback because they have some uncertain factors that they need to improve well.
-Minh & Tram performed the worst in the photo shoot because they thought way too much with several uncertain factors that brought them to bottom two.
-At the end of deliberation, Minh received the last photo, the host announced that it was a non-elimination episode.
+At the deliberation panel, Phương, Nam, Dương, Tùng, Châu, Phong, Quang & Thanh impressed the judges for showing up their best creative shots by their inventive poses, especially Phuong, who garnered the best photo of the week for her strong performance with Nam, who is behind her, gains a runner-up photo of this week.
+The 6 women, Hường, Lan, Trang T., Nhã, Trang H. & Thư received a "just right" feedback because they have some uncertain factors that they need to improve well.
+Minh & Trâm performed the worst in the photo shoot because they thought way too much with several uncertain factors that brought them to bottom two.
+At the end of deliberation, Minh received the last photo, before the host announced that it was a non-elimination episode thus save Trâm from elimination.